plantgenomicslab/BCH709/index.md

 ---
 ---

-The philosophy of 'BCH709 Introduction to Bioinformatics' is to teach researchers basic concepts, skills, and tools for working with data so that student can get their own bioinformatics work done without pain.
-This illustrates the concept of bioinformatics analysis and Next Generation Sequencing for genomics including hands-on bioinformatics, understanding genomics through bioinformatics, use of command-line in multiple platforms, use of command-line tools to analyze sequencing data, and connecting to and using cloud computing.
+The philosophy of BCH709: Introduction to Bioinformatics is to equip researchers with essential concepts, skills, and tools for handling data, enabling them to carry out their own bioinformatics tasks efficiently.
+This course covers key aspects of bioinformatics analysis, with a focus on Next Generation Sequencing (NGS) in genomics.
+It includes hands-on bioinformatics practice, understanding genomics through bioinformatics tools, using the command-line interface across different platforms, applying command-line tools for sequencing data analysis, and accessing cloud computing resources for bioinformatics workflows.

 > ## Class Schedule
-> MonWed 9:00AM - 10:15AM
+> MoWe 9:00AM - 10:15AM
-> Aug 29, 2023 - Dec 18 2023
+> Aug 26, 2024 - Dec 18 2023
 {: .prereq}